 After his brother’s death in 1964, he took over the production company.
 1964’s Kaise Kahoon starring Biswajit and Nanda was his directorial debut.
 Shikar (1968), a tightly knit murder mystery starring Dharmendra, Asha Parekh and Sanjeev Kumar was a big commercial success.
 The music by Shankar Jaikishan became especially popular particularly the song Parde mein rehne do.
 He followed it up with the Sanjeev Kumar-Padmini starrer Chanda Aur Bijli (1969).
 With this film, he also started his own production company – Gurudutt Films Combine.

 In 1970, he made Umang, featuring a mostly young ensemble of actors (including a young Subhash Ghai), it was a far cry from his earlier star-studded affairs.
+He introduced a number of talented FTII trained actors like Asrani and Paintal, who would go on to become staples of Hindi cinema for years to come.
 He made films like Memsaab (1971) and Yaar Mera (1972), before directing the Dev Anand starrer nationalistic film Yeh Gulistan Hamara (1972).
 He returned to the thriller genre with Aarop (1973) starring Vinod Khanna, Saira Banu and Vinod Mehra.
 Featuring memorable music by Bhupen Hazarika the film was a commercial success.

 The accomplished producer-director passed away in 1994.